Understanding Your Cat's Body Language

 - If you stroke your cat, their eyes may close in contentment and they will gently purr.

 Cats can be very sensitive, especially to change.
 It can take some time for cats to settle after unexpected changes, so learning to read the symptoms of anxious cat behaviour can help you help your cat back to a relaxed state.
-The sooner you recognise the cat body language signs, the sooner you can offer a reassuring stroke when they approach you for reassurance, and some attention.
+The sooner you recognise this in your cat’s body language, the sooner you can offer a reassuring stroke when they approach you for reassurance, and some attention.
 Give your cat 2-3 days after any big change to become accustomed to it, and to return to normal.

 - Your cat's eyes will be open and not blinking, with pupils dilated into an oval or circle.